-5.2.1 Roles and Responsibilities
+6.2.1 Roles and Responsibilities

-Below is a list of positions and responsibilities that are under consideration by OIT and DCFS.
+Below is a list of positions and responsibilities that are under consideration by OIT and DCFS specific to the CCWIS program.
 This section is provided to address the potential dedicated resource roles and responsibilities for DCFS staff, stakeholders and any applicable CWCAs who are involved in data governance and management for CCWIS systems.

 Please note this list is not exhaustive yet provides an example and types of the roles and responsibilities DCFS is reviewing.
+The roles and responsibilities outlined above for DMS are similar, but examples provided below will be business-domain specific.

-Administration Role Quality Management Responsibilities Chief Data Officer Responsible for enterprise-wide governance and utilization of information as an asset, via data processing, analysis, data mining, information trading, and other means.
+Administration Role Quality Management Responsibilities Chief Data Officer (CDO) Responsible for enterprise-wide governance and utilization of information as an asset, via data processing, analysis, data mining, information trading, and other means.
 Business Intelligence Specialist Serves as the business and technical subject matter expert on data or information assets Business Relationship Manager The cross-functional liaison that determines which data requests will be queued and executed Compliance Team Ensure the evaluation of data quality during integration.
-Data Custodian Maintains ownership of the data, supports the accuracy and currency of the assigned data and determines the security classification level of the data Data Integration Architects Identifies objects and data elements to be managed, specifies the policies and business rules for how master data is created and maintained, describes any hierarchies, taxonomies, or other relationships essential to organizing or classifying objects, and explicitly assigns data-stewardship responsibility to individuals and organizations Database Administrator Is responsible for storage, organization, capacity planning, installation, configuration, database design, migration, performance monitoring, security, and troubleshooting as well as backup and data recovery
+Data Custodian Maintains ownership of the data, supports the accuracy and currency of the assigned data and determines the security classification level of the data

-Exhibit 3: Example Resource Needs / Roles and Responsibilities Matrix
+Exhibit 7: Example Resource Needs / Roles and Responsibilities Matrix